yuchenw2015/PoissonERM/README.md

 Below is several suggestions for users to avoid errors while using `PoissonERM`

-- Make sure the control script is error-free by running the options row by row.
+- Make sure the control script is error-free by running the codes line by line.
-- Always clean the global environment via rm(list = ls(all = TRUE)) before running `ModelPoisson()`.
-This function sources information from the control script, so it will be affected by anything that was not provided in control script but remains in the global environment from the previous run.
+- Always clean the global environment via rm(list = ls(all = TRUE)) before running `ModelPoisson()`. `ModelPoisson()` sources information from the control script but it will everything available in the global environment, so `ModelPoisson()` will be affected by anything that was not provided in control script but remained in the global environment from the previous run.
 - Similarly, remember to clean the global environment before running `PredictionPoisson()` if the last operation is not `ModelPoisson()`. `PredictionPoisson()` sources information from the control script and loads essential modeling results from the saved RData.
-- The modeling results and the results with additional prediction can be saved into two different RData files.
-However, while running `ReportPoisson()` with the modeling results from `ModelPoisson()`, make sure there is no "Prediction" folder under each endpoint's folder.
+- The modeling results (from `ModelPoisson()`) and the modeling results with additional prediction (from `PredictionPoisson()`) can be saved into two different RData files.
+However, while running `ReportPoisson()` with the modeling results from `ModelPoisson()`, make sure there is no "Prediction" folder under each endpoint folder.
 It is recommended to re-run the `ModelPoisson()` to clean the folders if the prediction results are not needed.
  - One project, one folder.
 The data sets and the control scripts are stored in the same directory as all analysis results.
 Using one folder for multiple projects may bring confusions.
  - The directory path must be an absolute path.
 After running `ModelPoisson()`, the working directory will be the provided `pathRunType`.
 If `pathRunType` was a relative path, it will not work in `PredictionPoisson()`.
 It is recommended to always use an absolute path, or always use `pathRunType = getwd()` (also the default value of `pathRunType`) in `PredictionPoisson()` or `ReportPoisson()` after running `ModelPoisson()`.